chester-lang/Chester/something/designs.md

 Like `(a=>b)=>b` To `(a=>e b)=>e b`

 Could you allow automatically adding effects to functions in data structures?
+That means that all a=>b in the context of IO becomes a=>IO b